tmpreston/docs-2/docs/api/application.md

 ### pipe_through

-Adds pipeline to the list of pipelines that will be used for every request
+Adds pipeline to the list of pipelines that will be used for every request.

 **Input:** `HttpHandler`